This post contains affiliate links.

 The good news for you?
 We’re going to take a deep dive into the different types of ethernet cables.
-Not only that, but I will detail what these cables are used for and how you can tell what type you are using.
+Not only that, but I’ll detail what these cables are used for and how you can tell what type you’re using.

 Does this look familiar?

 The above picture is a CAT5e ethernet cable.
 The other end of the cable looks identical to the end you see here (which is a male RJ45 connector).
-As you will find out, the vast majority of ethernet cables will look like this.
+As you’ll find out, the vast majority of ethernet cables will look like this.